 The Sunshine Coast is easy to fall in love with.
-Kim Carroll knows this because he was born and bred here, and spent his youth climbing the rocks and surfing at Mooloolaba.
-His wife Heidi Meyer also knows this as she visited the area in her youth and knew, even then, there was something magical about the Sunshine Coast.
-Little did she know she would one day meet Kim and that they would both settle here and raise their daughter Chalcot.
+Kim Carroll knows this because he was raised on the Sunshine Coast and spent his formative years surfing waves across every part of it.
+His wife Heidi Meyer also knows, as she visited the area in her youth regularly and knew, even then, there was something magical about the Sunshine Coast.
+Little did she know she would one day meet a local named Kim and that they would both settle here and raise their daughter Chalcot.

 Kim and Heidi have significant business experience between them having built and sold international businesses.
-Heidi worked, for many years, in media / magazines and later as an interior architect specializing in luxury hotel and spa design.
+Heidi worked, for many years, in celebrity media and later as an Interior Designer specializing in luxury hotel and spa design.
 She has always held a healthy interest in conservation and sustainability which came about when she stopped to consider the carbon footprint the ‘jet set’, many her friends and clients, were creating.
 She knew there had to be a better way.

 Kim was involved in his working life in the distribution of electrical and wiring accessories.
-Kim and his brother ran a successful family business known as Carroll Australasia which he sold to a US conglomerate in 2006.
+Kim and his brother ran a successful family business known as Carroll Australasia, which he sold to a US conglomerate in 2006.
 Retired at the age of 46 Kim reveals his favourite quote …

 Heidi has lived and worked in London and the US for some 18 years.
-It was during Heidi’s time working in travel and celebrity magazines that she first became aware of how consumerism and sustainability don’t always go hand in hand.
-Luxury often means more towel use, more table clothes, more packaging and more waste.
-Heidi began to ruminate about the powerful idea, and of course the juxtaposition, of ecology and indulgent luxury – meeting in an educative and gentle tourism ‘experience’.
+It was during her time working in travel and celebrity magazines that she first became aware of how consumerism and sustainability don’t always go hand-in-hand.
+Luxury often means more towel use, more table clothes, more food refuse, more packaging and more waste.
+Heidi began to ruminate about the powerful idea, and of course the juxtaposition, of ecology and luxury – meeting in an educative and gentle tourism first.
 Ideas flowed for many years about how she might one day create her own resort and spa.
 The type that would redefine the eco experience, attract celebrities, executive retreaters, world leaders and subsequent exhibitions, conferences and events.

 Fast forward several years from the day those ideas were formed (ideas shared passionately by Kim), and the opportunity quite literally came knocking.

-Just months after settling contracts on a tightly held, large, private estate a-top of Buderim (expected to be their forever home but now the proposed Badderam site), a Buderim property developer knocked on their door and delivered the news that he intended to excavate the stunning, age-old forest bordering all of the northern boundary of their property, to build residential units.
-He offered to enter a business arrangement to also build an additional 150 residential units on their own land.
-This was an offer they refused.
+Six months after settling contracts on and renovating their tightly held estate, a-top of Buderim (an exquisite acreage expected to be their forever home and now the proposed Badderam site), a neighbouring property developer knocked on their door and delivered the news that he intended to excavate the stunning, age-old forest bordering all of the northern boundary of their nature preserve, to build a set of residential villas.